amrvac/amrvac/doc/par.md

 all, and 'source' merely adds sources.
 These latter two values must be used with care, obviously, and are only useful for testing source terms or to save computations when fluxes are known to be zero.

-The `typepred1` array is only used when `time_stepper='twostep'` and `time_integrator='Predictor_Corrector'` and specifies the predictor step discretization, again per level (so _nlevelshi_ strings must be set).
-By default, it contains _typepred1=20*'default'_ (default value _nlevelshi=20_), and it then deduces e.g. that 'cd' is predictor for 'cd', 'hancock' is predictor for both 'tvdlf' and 'tvdmu'.
-Check its default behavior in the _mod_input_output.t_ module.
-Thus `typepred1` need not be defined in most cases, however `flux_scheme` should always be defined if methods other than 'tvdlf' are to be used.

 ### Limiter type {#par_typelimiter}